-Everything Hurt Except My Heart
+Everything Hurt Except My Heart: The Secret to Perseverance

 How do we find the strength to keep going despite enormous pressure to give up?
 When doors keep slamming shut in front of us, how can we wait till a new one opens?